DisownedWheat/odin-easy-http-client/README.md

 ## Usage

-- For Linux users ensure `libcurl` is installed on your system.
+- For Linux users ensure a dev version of `libcurl` is installed on your system.
-- For Windows users you have two options:
-  - Use your system install of `libcurl-x64.dll`
-  - Copy/move the included `libcurl-x64.dll` alongside the compiled output of your program.

 ## Examples